GreatCowBASIC/Help/output/md/glcd_overview.md

 <td style="text-align: left;"><p>LCD typically with backlight</p></td>
 <td style="text-align: left;"><p>8-bit parallel PIC and AVR: Software device specific protocol</p></td>
 <td style="text-align: left;"><p>Typically operates at VCC 5.
 Always check voltage specifications 8-bit bus required.</p></td>
-<td style="text-align: left;"><p>Look similar to KS0108, but, it is NOT the same, hence this driver.
-Uses the Winstar’s WDG0151-TMI module, which is a 128×64 pixel monochromatic display.
-This uses two Neotic display controller chips: NT7108C and NT7107C.
-The WDG0151 module contains two sets of it to drive 128 segments.
+<td style="text-align: left;"><p>Looks similar to KS0108, but it is NOT the same, hence this driver.
+Uses the Winstar WDG0151-TMI module, which is a 128x64 pixel monochromatic display.
+This uses two Novatek display controller chips: NT7108C and NT7107C.
+The WDG0151 module contains two sets of these to drive 128 segments.
 On the other hand, the KS0107B (or NT7107C) is a 64-channel common driver which generates the timing signal to control the two KS0108B segment drivers.<br />
 <br />
 The NT7108C is very sensitive with respect to clock timing.
-You may have to adjust to ensure the display operates as correctly.</p></td>
+You may have to adjust it to ensure the display operates correctly.</p></td>
 <td style="text-align: left;"><p>Requires 12 ports/connections.</p></td>
 <td style="text-align: left;"><p>These are medium cost mono devices.</p></td>
 </tr>